Mechanical Engineering (MENG)

 Admission to the Masterís Program

 Overall GPA of at least 3.0 (on a 4.0 point scale).
 International students whose universities do not mark on this grade point system should either rank in the top 20 percent of their class or graduate in at least the first division.
 Students with a GPA of less than 3.0 who have a baccalaureate degree from ABET-accredited school in the United States may be admitted into the graduate program on a provisional status, provided their overall GPA is at least 2.5 and their GPA in the technical and mathematical courses is at least 2.75.
 Conditions for removal of this provisional status and transfer to the regular graduate student status will be determined and clearly specified upon admission.
-The Graduate Record Examination (GRE)(quantitative) must be at least 600.
+The Graduate Record Examination (GRE)(quantitative) must be >148 (>600 if taken prior to August 2011).
 The GRE is mandatory for international students and can be waived only in exceptional circumstances.
 The GRE is optional but highly recommended for students from ABET-accredited schools in the United States.
-All international students are required by the university to have a TOEFL score of at least 550; however, the Department of Mechanical Engineering requires that this score be at least 600.
+All international students are required by the university to have a TOEFL score of at least 550 (paper) or 80 (IBT).
 In addition, international students must take and pass an English oral examination upon arrival at UMBC to determine whether they should take remedial English.

 Admission to the Ph.D.
 Program

 Overall GPA must be at least 3.3 (on the 4.0 point system).
 International students whose universities do not mark on this system should rank in the top 10 percent of their class or graduate in the high first division with distinction.
-GRE (quantitative) must be at least 675.
+GRE (quantitative) must be >153 (>675 if taken prior to August 2011).
 The GRE is mandatory for international students and can be waived only in exceptional circumstances.
 The GRE is optional but highly recommended for students with degrees from ABET-accredited schools in the United States.
-All international students are required by UMBC to have a TOEFL score of at least 550; however, the Department of Mechanical Engineering requires that this score be at least 600 written exam and 80 internet based exam.
+All international students are required by UMBC to have a TOEFL score of at least 550 (paper) or 80 (IBT).
 In addition, international students must take and pass an English oral examination upon arrival on campus to determine whether they should take remedial English.
-More details on the mechanical engineering faculty and the graduate program can be found in the Department of Mechanical Engineering Graduate Handbook.
+More details on the Mechanical Engineering faculty and the graduate program can be found on the Department of Mechanical Engineering website.

-All original application documents must be sent directly to the Graduate School:
+All original application documents must be sent directly to the UMBC Graduate School:

 University of Maryland, Baltimore County Graduate School